sysco-middleware/sysco-middleware.github.io/_posts/2019-07-23-GettingStartedWithProtobufGrpc.md

 ---
 layout: post
-title: Http2 with Protobuf and Grpc.
+title: Getting started with gRPC.
 Part 1
-categories: Grpc
+categories: gRPC
-tags: [Protobuf, Grpc, Http2]
+tags: [Protobuf, gRPC, HTTP/2]
 author: PrakharSrivastav
 ---

 # Introduction

-Understanding what is Http2 protocol.
-How it differs from conventional Http1.1 and how can we implement it?
+gRPC is a RPC platform developed by Google which was made open source (Apache 2.0 license) in early 2015.
+It consists of two components:- an HTTP/2 based protocol called the gRPC and a data serialization framework called protobuf.
+By default gRPC uses protobuf for serialization, but it is possible to replace the serialization layer by other content types like Thrift and FlatBuffers.

+From gRPC website:

+> gRPC is a modern, open source remote procedure call (RPC) framework that can run anywhere.
+It enables client and server applications to communicate transparently, and makes it easier to build connected systems.

 # Repository